jdcabreza/writing/engineering/ml-from-scratch-postmortem.md

 I'm sure that I grew to have better technical skills, patience, and a clearer sense of what ML entails in an organization.
 Technical lessons were straightforward, but the more interpersonal and organizational ones were much, much harder.

-At the end of the day, some problems just aren't yours to solve, I guess.
+At the end of the day, some problems just aren't yours to solve, I guess (especially as an engineer without much influence).
 You can't control the hand that you were dealt, you can only ever control what you do with it.